 - Let’s check that our synthetic token balance has decreased and our collateral token balance has increased.
 Our synthetic token balance should now be 50.
 Because the contract does not have an on-chain price feed to determine the token redemption value for the tokens, it will give us collateral equal to the proportional value value of the total collateral deposited to back the 100 tokens (50/100 * 150 = 75).
 Our collateral token balance should increase to 9,925.

-- As a token sponsor, we may wish to add additional collateral to our position to avoid being liquidated by a token holder.
+- As a token sponsor, we may wish to add additional collateral to our position to avoid being liquidated.
 Let’s deposit 10 additional collateral tokens to our position and see our updated balance, from 9,925 to 9,915.

 - For a token sponsor to withdraw collateral from his position, there are typically 2 ways to do this.
 Read this explainer for more information.
 In this scenario, because we are the only token sponsor, we will have to withdraw collateral the “slow” way.
 First, we need to request a withdrawal of 10 collateral tokens.